 Local pool halls are not always the best places where you can find ease with good break cues.
 Obviously, because you are not the only champ that is trying to ace billiard in those house cues, they can be pretty bad.
 Notoriously used, cracked ferrules, missing tips, and warped shafts, having your own break cue can really be a breathing haven.

 Break cues are what serious players should be using when going for a break at the start of a game.
 This is because using your personal cue can end up damaging it and wearing down the tip due to the power and force that is behind that initial stroke.
 Break cues are actually specifically designed to be used for breaks and can withstand even the strongest of strokes.
+They are also far heavier than a standard pool cue.

 Finding yourself a break cue that is durable, stiff, and features a fortified shaft will ensure that you keep your personal cue in good condition, and also offer you better performance on the break.
 Finding the right break cue for you will give you better breaking performance than a regular house cue or personal cue, while remaining sturdy and durable game in and game out.